Decoding Percentages: A Deep Dive into 7% of 30 Hours

 -

 Q: Can I use a calculator for these calculations?
 A: Absolutely!
 Calculators are a valuable tool for simplifying the arithmetic.
-However, understanding the underlying principles is just as important as getting the correct answer.
+Still, understanding the underlying principles is just as important as getting the correct answer.

 -